 Research shows that well developed personality assessment can successfully predict employee performance across the wide range of job categories.
 What you are looking for in a candidate may vary depending on the department or industry you are hiring for.
 For hiring senior level executives you’ll probably want to assess overall personality traits, but if you’re hiring a waiter maybe you’ll be specifically interested in personality traits like sociability or conscientiousness.

-However, no matter what the traits you’re more interested in, if you use a normative personality assessment like the PCI, it’s possible to quickly compare candidates’ scores, which helps not only individually assessing a candidate, but also to compare him with all the candidates competing for the same position.
+However, no matter what the traits you’re more interested in, if you use a normative personality assessment, it’s possible to quickly compare candidates’ scores, which helps not only individually assessing a candidate, but also to compare him with all the candidates competing for the same position.

 As important as hiring the right candidate, it’s crucial for companies to retain talent and reduce turnover.
 With personality assessment, you can screen candidates more efficiently for aptitude and personality and assess whether a candidate is likely to stay in the role and fit in with the company culture.